isomerpages/nparks-gardening/page-index/pests/_posts/2023-07-13-post-Aphids.md

 <section>
 	<h4>Preventive and control measures:</h4>
 <p>Healthy plants are generally resilient to infestations.
-If you have a severe pest infestation, check your plants regularly for additional underlying problems such as root rot, lack of sunlight and nutrient deficiencies.</p>
+If you have a severe pest infestation, check your plants regularly for additional underlying problems such as root rot or a lack of sunlight.</p>
 <p>Check your plants regularly for aphids, especially on the stems and the underside of leaves, which may be distorted or curled.</p>
 <p>If there are only a few aphids, you can spray them off with water or use a wet cloth to wipe them away.</p>
 	<p>Infested plant parts should be pruned off as soon as possible.
 Severe infestations may need the entire plant to be removed.
 Bag up the infested plant or plant parts securely for proper disposal to prevent further spread.
 Do not use the removed plant waste for composting or for consumption.</p>